CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6 - Horizontal Coordinates.md

 &= 175\: \text{ dy }\: 11:48:43
 \end{align}
 ```
 More repetition will improve our estimations even further, but they rapidly converge.
-(A third estimate gives the time $11:48:44$.)
+(A third estimate using the longitude of the Sun at $11:48:43$ gives the time $11:48:44$.)

 We can see that the time of apparent noon is not $12:00$.
 This difference is called the [Equation of Time](https://en.wikipedia.org/wiki/Equation_of_time), and the amount by it differs by changes throughout the year.\
 $\blacksquare$